mseyfi/mseyfi.github.io/posts/LLM/Efficient-FFN.md

 This is the vanilla FFN architecture introduced in "Attention Is All You Need" and used in many early models.

 * **Intuition:** The FFN's role is often described as a "memory" or "knowledge" layer.
-A more functional intuition is that of a **feature expander and refiner** 💡.
+A more functional intuition is that of a **feature expander and refiner**.
 The up-projection layer takes token representations and projects them into a much higher-dimensional space.
 In this expanded space, the model has more "room" to identify, separate, and amplify complex combinations of features.
 The down-projection then integrates this richer feature information back into the original dimension, providing a more refined representation to the next layer.

 * **Mathematical Formulation:**
     Let the input be $x \in \mathbb{R}^{B \times L \times d_{model}}$, where $B$ is batch size, $L$ is sequence length.
 The FFN has an intermediate dimension $d_{ff}$ (typically $4 \times d_{model}$).